MatteoBriscini/Software-engineering-final-project/README.md

     ```

 ## setup step
-1. firs off all make sure you have install on your machine JDK 17 or over and javafx. <br>
+1. firs off all make sure you have installed on your machine JDK 17 or over and javafx. <br>
    *you can download it from this link*:
    * [jdk_17](https://www.oracle.com/it/java/technologies/downloads/#java17)
    * [javafx](https://openjfx.io/) <br>